Overview

 - continuous maneuvers for numerical propagator type

-- configurable low thrust maneuver model based on detectors
+- configurable low thrust maneuver model based on event detectors

 - user-friendly interface for the maneuver triggers